 Here is a step-by-step guide to accessing and using \$martPath in your classroom.
 Remember, you have access to all eight grades when you log in, so if you want to use more grade levels, you can.
-If you run into any technical glitches, please let us know (Mary Kate Fogarty: fogartmk@ucmail.uc.ed) so we can address them and get you back to the platform.
+If you run into any technical glitches, please let us know by emailing us (emily.schalk@uc.edu) so we can address them and get you back to the platform.
+Tutorial videos are also available at www.smartpathlearning.com/support.